champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-03-27-mid-storything-3.md

 URL: https://youtu.be/t5tmaOOv_N0
 ---

-## Assignment
+??? quote "Assignment"
     Produce and contribute a Zoom-video for a collective class project that will be publicly shared.
 This is a project we have been trying to figure out for awhile.
 This is our inaugural effort.

-### Requirements
+    **Requirements**

     -   Record your own Zoom segment of a Zoom Goldberg Machine, like above.
 Use a ball or any common moving object to trigger three or more reactions as it moves from left to right.

     -   The first item must intersect with multiple other items, and send a final exit-item off-screen - -> to the next Zoomer.
 For the sake of consistency we are encouraging you to use one of the following for your exit-item: white ping-pong ball, white golf ball, toilet paper roll, paper towel roll, light bulb, crunched-up paper, an orange, a banana, or a pencil.

-***

 <div class="aspect-ratio aspect-ratio--16-9">
   <iframe class="aspect-ratio--content" src="https://www.youtube-nocookie.com/embed/t5tmaOOv_N0" title="YouTube video " frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>